 It’s fair to say that we generally think of friction as a negative thing.
-And that's basically an accurate view in the context of personal and societal relationships.
-But friction can also be very useful -- even necessary -- in other settings.
-In this post, I'd like to talk about how you can adapt the concept of friction to gain traction in your LSAT preparation and accelerate past the plateau you currently call home.If you need a bit of primer about friction, let me start you off easy.
-Or, better yet, let science.howstuffworks.com start you off easy:
+That’s basically an accurate view in the context of personal and societal relationships.
+But, friction can also be very useful, even necessary, in other settings.
+For example, LSAT prep.
+We’re going to go into how you can adapt the concept of friction to grain traction in your prep and accelerate past the plateau you may be on.

-As the quoted passage from the How Stuff Works explanation of friction demonstrates, we rely on friction in many ways.
-Especially relevant to your LSAT preparation is the example of a car’s tires propelling the car.
-As the site explained, without friction "cars would spin their wheels without moving.”
-If you want to gain traction, like a car’s tires gripping the road, you need friction.
-If you want to gain traction in your studies, you need to apply your effort to the rough spots, not the greased ones.
+As How Stuff Works’ explanation demonstrates, we rely on friction in many ways.
+Especially relevant to your prep is the example of a car’s tires propelling the car.
+Without friction, “cars would spin their wheels without moving.”
+If you want to gain traction like a car’s tires gripping the road, you need friction.
+To gain traction in your studies, you need to apply your effort to the rough spot, not the greased ones.
 That’s the only way you will gain ground on your target score!

-Have you ever seen a car stuck in the mud or snow trying to gain traction?
+Ever see a car stuck in the mud or snow trying to gain traction?
 Unless it’s especially equipped, it can’t do it.
-You can gun the engine all you want, burn up all your fuel, but you're not going anywhere.
-In terms of your LSAT preparation, this is like focusing your study on the areas you’re already comfortable with.
-Maybe you like Reading Comprehension and are good at it, so you hit Reading Comp all day, passage after passage.
+You can gun the engine all you want, burn up your fuel, and proceed to go nowhere.
+In terms of the LSAT, this is akin to focusing on the areas you’re already comfortable with.
+Maybe you like Reading Comp and are good at it.
+This may tempt you to go at passages all day.
 It feels smooth!
 It’s comforting knowing you can do something.
 You knock back -1 or -2 performances and congratulate yourself on how well you’re doing.
-The trouble is, you’re spinning your wheels.
-You aren't really improving anything but your stamina.
-Worse yet, you’re wasting time and energy and building false confidence about your level of preparation.
+The trouble is, you’re just spinning your wheels.
+This doesn’t improve anything but your stamina.
+Worse yet, you’re wasting time and energy, building false confidence about your level of preparedness.

-But I promise you this: if you study only what you already know, you'll never learn anything knew.
-Lose your fear and challenge yourself.
-Seek out that rough ground and tear it up.
+What we can promise is this.
+If you study only what you know, you never learn anything new.
+Lose your fear and challenge yourself!
+Seek out that rough ground and tear it up!
 It may be hard at first, even painful.
-Then there'll be that moment when it...finally...clicks!
-Don’t deny yourself that exquisite feeling of beating the LSAT at it’s own game, of understanding for the very first time how they're trying to trick you -- before you look at the answer key.
+But then, there will be a moment when it finally clicks.
+Don’t deny yourself that exquisite feeling of beating the LSAT at it’s own game.
+It’s a beautiful moment when you understand how they try to trick you before you even look at the answer key.
 That feeling can be yours, and it’s not that far away.
-But you need to gain some traction before you can capture it.
+But first, you need to gain some traction before you can capture it.